 Penalty: (for (a) through (f)): Loss of 10 yards from the succeeding spot.
+The player may be disqualified for the remainder of the game and the entirety of the next game on their schedule if the action is judged by the official to be flagrant.
 If the foul is by the defense it is also an automatic first down.

 - g) Using acts or words by the defensive team that are designed to disconcert an offensive team at the snap.
-An official must blow their whistle immediately to stop play. - h) Concealing the ball underneath the uniform or using any article of equipment to simulate a ball. - i) Using entering substitutes, legally returning players, substitutes on sidelines, or withdrawn players to confuse opponents. - j) Attempting to conserve time after the two-minute warning of either half by repeatedly violating the substitution rule while the ball is dead and time is in. - k) Two successive delay-of-game penalties during the same down. - If a member of the kicking team is forced out of bounds, or goes out of bounds voluntarily, and does not attempt to return inbounds in a reasonable amount of time.
+An official must blow their whistle immediately to stop play. - h) Concealing the ball underneath the uniform or using any article of equipment to simulate a ball. - i) Using entering substitutes, legally returning players, substitutes on sidelines, or withdrawn players to confuse opponents. - j) Attempting to conserve time after the two-minute warning of either half by repeatedly violating the substitution rule while the ball is dead and time is in. - k) Two successive delay-of-game penalties during the same down. - l) If a member of the kicking team is forced out of bounds, or goes out of bounds voluntarily, and does not attempt to return inbounds in a reasonable amount of time.

 Penalty: (for (g) through (l)): Loss of 10 yards from 1) the succeeding spot if the ball is dead; or 2) the previous spot if the ball was in play.
+The player may be disqualified for the remainder of the game and the entirety of the next game on their schedule if the action is judged by the official to be flagrant.